invokemedia/wordpress-starter/README.md

 Be sure to [update the apache .htaccess file](/.htaccess#L9-L10) with your domain to the requests to WordPress are rewritten correctly.

+### Commands

+The composer setup includes some commands that can be run manually or also run after an update:

+1. `composer run test`: runs the phpunit tests
+2. `composer run sniff`: runs phpcs command on the theme
+3. `composer run lint`: runs php linting on the theme code
+4. `composer run mess`: runs phpmd on the theme code
+5. `composer run all`: runs test, sniff, and lint together

 ### Testing

 Just run `phpunit` from the root of the project.